 So, how can you help with the environmental movement?
 Well, if you really want to become part of the movement, here are some of the ideas where you can volunteer to help our environment:

 - Know and understand the impact of the problem.
 More and more countries are finding the need to protect the environment.
 Some countries already require recycling, some have bans on plastic bags, and still, others are trying to ban straws.
 Although many countries are making great strides, they aren’t going far enough.
 To help protect the environment, it is necessary to know and understand the impact of the problem.
-You can help reduce single-use plastics and waste by decreasing the amount of single-use plastics produced in the first place and recycling all plastic that can be.
+You can help by reducing the use of single-use plastics in the first place.
+Another step you can take is by switching to green fuels like propane (sites similar to https://packardfuels.com/ could be helpful in this regard) for your home needs if you have been relying on fossil fuels.
+Other than these, you can also support green initiatives by buying products that use recycled materials or are recyclable.

 - Use your voice to express your concern about the issues.
 One can be a quiet activist, or one can create a movement.
 Sometimes that can be more effective.
 For example, in 2013, there was concern about the fracking practice that people were using.
 The best way people used their voices was to gather, write letters, create petitions, and tell government officials about the fracking method.
 In 2016, there were protests about the Dakota Access Pipeline.
 There were gatherings, signs in the streets, and people voicing their opinions.
 Unfortunately, the protests did not go well.
 However, in 2017, there was successful action.
 There were things created, such as petitions or people putting up signs.
 The protests were successful.